Skip to content

 Try a complete workflowPrompt Guide

-Generate architecture diagramsUse azure-diagrams skill
+Generate architecture diagramsUse drawio skill (or python-diagrams for charts)

 Create documentationUse azure-artifacts skill